Will I need a visa for this tour?

-Yes, we'll visit a portion of the Hermitage Museum as a group in the morning with a local guide.
-The remainder of the day will be free if you want to explore the full six buildings of the Hermitage.
+Yes, we'll visit a portion of the Hermitage Museum as a group with a local guide.
+After our group tour is over, you'll be free to explore the rest of the Hermitage.
 Please be prepared for a lot of walking during the guided tour.

-No. This tour covers what is known as the "Triangle of the Baltic Sea" — Tallinn, Helsinki and St. Petersburg.
-If you'd like to visit Moscow after your tour, it is easily reached from St. Petersburg via train, plane or a Volga River cruise.
-We recommend working with your travel agent for all of your Moscow arrangements, such as hotels, local guides and sightseeing assistance.
-If you don't have a travel agent, here are two we work with and recommend:
+No. This tour covers what is known as the "Triangle of the Baltic Sea" — Tallinn, Helsinki, and St. Petersburg.
+Plenty of our tour members opt to go to Moscow after their tour; it's easily reached from St. Petersburg via train, plane, or a Volga River cruise.
+If you're considering Moscow, we suggest making all your arrangements with a travel agent.
+Here are two we recommend:

 For pre- and post-tour travel arrangements in Russia:

 For flight reservations: